I am currently

 - helping out a handyman on various projects

-- building a small roof tile roof on a guest house
+- building a small roof tile roof on a guest house, including a little brick laying and the wooden framework

 - helping out on a natural swimming pool project